zhiqwang/yolort/deployment/libtorch/README.md

 ## Dependencies

-- Ubuntu 18.04
-- LibTorch 1.8.0 / 1.9.0
+- Ubuntu / Windows / macOS
-- TorchVision 0.9.0 / 0.10.0
+- LibTorch 1.8.0+ together with corresponding TorchVision 0.9.0+
 - OpenCV 3.4+
 - CUDA 10.2 \[Optional\]

-*We didn't impose too strong restrictions on the version of CUDA and Ubuntu systems.*
+*We didn't impose too strong restrictions on the version of CUDA.*

 ## Usage